 About the Scholarship

-The Stuckey Firm, LLC, established this scholarship to support students who demonstrate a passion for the law and a commitment to making a difference in their communities.
-The $2,500 scholarship is awarded annually to help students cover the costs of their education and focus on achieving their career goals.
+The Stuckey Firm, LLC established this scholarship to support students who demonstrate a passion for the law and a commitment to making a difference in their communities.
+The $2,500 scholarship is awarded annually to help students offset the costs of their education and focus on achieving their career goals.

 This year’s scholarship asked applicants to reflect on the importance of trial by jury and whether this right should be expanded or restricted in injury cases.